prusnak/rusnak.io/projects.md

 title: Projects
 ---

-Here is the list of organization I am/was involved in:
+Here is the list of organizations I am/was involved in:

 * [SatoshiLabs](/satoshilabs) (since 2012)
 * [CTJB](/ctjb) (since 2014)